zencart/documentation/content/user/search/optimizing_seo.md

 Be sure to have a paragraph of three or four sentences and build in the primary keyword (search phrases) into that text at least twice, in a way that feels totally human and natural.

+If there are a lot of different keywords/phrases that relate to your product, consider writing Articles/Blogs that use those words/phrases more heavily than your product descriptions do.
+The "authority" given to your product by the "other page" can be more beneficial than having too many of those words in the product description itself.

 ### Backlinks are important!
 Links to your site, from other sites, are important.
 While it's ideal if those other sites are in the same industry that's not always important.
 If what you sell is useful then there are certainly related sites out there writing about "how to use" your products, etc.

 Consider being a guest on a popular podcast whose listeners would use your products, as "links to your site in their site's show notes" can be beneficial.

+You could publish YouTube videos related to your products, such as how-to-use them, what exact "real world problems the product solves", etc.  Be sure the videos contain meaningful content, and aren't posted just to create a link.
+Remember: **meaningful content** is more important than just creating links or stuffing keywords.

 Be creative about other similar possibilities.